pyenv-win/pyenv-win/README.md

       2. If you receive a command not found error, ensure the environment variables are properly set via the GUI: __This PC → Properties → Advanced system settings → Advanced → Environment Variables... → PATH__

    4. Now run the `pyenv rehash` from home directory
-      - You should see the [current pyenv version](https://github.com/pyenv-win/pyenv-win/blob/master/setup.py).
-If you are getting an error, go through the steps again.
+      - If you are getting an error, go through the steps again.
 Still facing the issue?
 [Open a ticket](https://github.com/pyenv-win/pyenv-win/issues).
    5. Run `pyenv` to see list of commands it supports.
 [More info...](#usage)